 It was also fortunate that the second Soyuz had not been launched, since it would have suffered the same fate.
 Although the parachutes had deployed on Cosmos 140, they shouldn't have.
 The parachute container was improperly designed, and the only reason it had worked on Cosmos 140 was because of the breach in the heatshield: one bug had masked another.
 The depressurization of the capsule had adjusted the stresses on the parachute container in such a way as to allow it to work when under normal conditions it wouldn't.

 Komarov was the first person to die in an actual space mission.
-The shock of his death was an emotional blow to the Soviet space program, just as the Apollo 1 accident had been to NASA, and for the time being manned Soyuz flights were suspended until the bugs could be brought under better control, NASA wanted to send Frank Borman and Gordo Cooper to the funeral, but the Soviets replied politely that it would be a private affair.
+The shock of his death was an emotional blow to the Soviet space program, just as the Apollo 1 accident had been to NASA, and for the time being crewed Soyuz flights were suspended until the bugs could be brought under better control, NASA wanted to send Frank Borman and Gordo Cooper to the funeral, but the Soviets replied politely that it would be a private affair.

 * The Americans were moving rapidly on their Moon program and the Soviets couldn't stop to grieve.
 A "Luna E-6LS" lunar orbiter was launched by a Molniya booster on 17 May 1967.
-It was a modified version of the Luna E-6LF imaging Moon orbiter with an additional payload to help test the communications and tracking systems for a manned Moon mission.
+It was a modified version of the Luna E-6LF imaging Moon orbiter with an additional payload to help test the communications and tracking systems for a crewed Moon mission.
 It never got out of Earth orbit, and was designated "Cosmos 159".

 The third Soyuz 7K-L1 Moon orbiter launch followed on 27 September 1967, the first shot with a full-specification spacecraft, not a prototype.
 The booster failed shortly after liftoff, falling to earth about 65 kilometers (40 miles) away.
 In some compensation, the escape system worked as advertised and the spacecraft was recovered.